m3ftah/android-p2p-mockplugin/README.md

-//the following values are example values nodes 2 androidVersion 23
+//the following values are example values nodes 2 androidVersion 23 androfleetPath = "path/to/your/androfleet/folder"
 }
 ```

+## Features

+This plugin will add several tasks to the Android Studio environment under mockplugin/primary/ and mockplugin/secondary/

+-**initMock** create all the temporary files needed to use the rest of the plugin correctly.
+It should always be executed first and only one time

+-**cleanMock** allows to delete every temporary files created by the plugin.
+If you want to use the plugin again, run 'initMock' again

+-**buildMock** allows you to build the project and add the built apk to your androfleet folder.
+Should be run again only if the code of appMock is modified

+-**launchDocker** will start Docker and launch the nodes

+-**launchCalabash** will run the calabash scripts on each respective node and create execution reports

+-**reportNodes** will display the content of the reports created by the 'launchCalabash' task

 ## Compile the plugin yourself

 The mockplugin was created using *Intellij IDEA 2017.1.3 Community version*.